Gaza aid worker attack: What do we know?

-Seven people working with World Central Kitchen were killed when their vehicle was hit in central Gaza.
+Seven World Central Kitchen workers killed in Gaza: What do we know

+Citizens from Australia, the UK and Poland were among seven people who were killed in an Israeli airstrike.

 Seven people working with the United States-based NGO World Central Kitchen (WCK) have been killed in the Gaza Strip in what the group’s founder chef said was an Israeli air attack.